The Ultimate Guide

 Ideally, both senders share the bandwidth equally over time, like two equal streams of water flowing through a pipe, rather than one stream taking over the entire pipe and leaving no room for other water flow.
 But that’s difficult to achieve, especially without direct coordination between the two senders.

 Surprisingly, TCP does a fairly good job of dividing the bandwidth fairly.
-To see why, look at Figure 8 below, in which Connection 1 and Connection 2 are sending traffic on a link of capacity R Mbps.
+To see why, look at Figures 8-10 below, in which Connection 1 and Connection 2 are sending traffic on a link of capacity R Mbps.
 The x-axis shows Connection 1’s sending rate, and the y-axis shows Connection 2’s sending rate.
 At any given point on the graph, the total sending rate is x+y.
-The graph also shows the “fairness line” F, representing every scenario in which both connections are sending at equal rates.
+The graph also shows the “fairness line”, representing every scenario in which both connections are sending at equal rates.

 Some points on the fairness line are clearly undesirable.
 For example, when the fairness line is around zero, send rates are very inefficient and way below the full capacity of the link.
-At some point on the other end of line F, the sending rates get too high and exceed R, leading to packet loss.
+At some point on the other end of line, the sum of the sending rates gets too high and exceeds R, leading to packet loss.

-In contrast, look at Figure 9 below.
-The line shows x+y=R, covering every scenario in which the combined sending rates of the two connections exactly matches link capacity: the link is fully utilized.
+In contrast, in Figure 9, the dotted line shows x+y=R, covering every scenario in which the combined sending rates of the two connections exactly matches link capacity: the link is fully utilized.

-The ideal combination of sending rates is the point where the F line from Figure 8 meets the L line in Figure 9.
-Figure 10 below shows both the F line and the L line on a single graph.
+The ideal combination of sending rates is the point where the line from Figure 8 meets the line in Figure 9.
+Figure 10 shows the ideal point where x=y=R/2, which maximizes fairness and utilization of the bandwidth.

 Figure 10: Maximizing fairness and utilization